-Different people will be at different levels of skill and experience, demonstrate different beliefs and behaviors, have varying levels of IQ and EQ, and their ability to recognize patterns and systems think will be vary as well.
-As you being to build your team, and develop your talent, you'll find that some attributes are easier to develop than others.
-And, when hiring...that it's sometimes best to get the right profile mix right out the gate.
+Different people will be at different levels of skill and experience, demonstrate different beliefs and behaviors, have varying levels of IQ and EQ, and their ability to recognize patterns and systems will vary as well.
+As you begin to build your team, and develop your talent, you'll find that some attributes are easier to develop than others.
+And, when hiring, that it's sometimes best to get the right profile mix right out the gate.